fholger/crysis_vrmod/README.md

 in your Steam library, then select "Manage" -> "Browse local files", and it will show you the game's install location.

 The installer will install the VR mod and all required dependencies.
-Once it's done, head over to your Crysis folder and double-click the `LaunchVRMod.bat` file to start playing Crysis in VR.
+Once it's done, head over to your Crysis folder and launch the `CrysisVR.exe` file inside the `Bin64` folder to start playing Crysis in VR.

 *Note*: the installer is not digitally signed, so Windows will warn you and stop you from executing it.
 You'll have to tell it to run the installer, anyway.